-Intergroup Dialogue training is provided to current GRCC faculty, staff, and students for free through the Cultural Competence Institute in partnership with the College Action Project (CAP) 3.2.
+Intergroup Dialogue training is provided to current GRCC faculty and staff for free through the Woodrick Social Justice Consortium in partnership with College Action Project (CAP) 3.2.

 Zúñiga, Ximena.
 "Bridging Differences through Dialogue" (PDF).
 About Campus.
 Retrieved 15 February 2015.